genexus-books/Saia/saia-docs/docs/apis/AssistantsAPI.md

 }
 ```

-Keep an eye on the returned `assistantId` element which is needed for other related APIs.
+The returned `assistantId` is needed for other related APIs.

 ### CURL Example